thomas1400/scrolling-game-platform/doc/plan/DESIGN_PLAN.md

 # DESIGN_PLAN.md

-*Write your planned design in a single file, DESIGN_PLAN.md, as described below.
-Note, this file can link to external image files (such as UML diagrams, CRC cards, scans of hand drawn diagrams, example game screens, etc.).*

 ## Introduction
-*This section describes the problem your team is trying to solve by writing this program, the primary design goals of the project (i.e., where is it most flexible), and the primary  architecture of the design (i.e., what is closed and what is open).
-Discuss the design at a   high-level (i.e., without referencing specific classes, data Structures, or code).*

 In this project, we intend to create a scrolling game (similar to Mario), where a player moves to progress through a level defeating enemies and gaining power ups/penalties as they go.
 The goal of this project is to make our code as flexible as possible, so that extensions and new features can be added very easily.
 For example, a few of the flexible features that we want our project to have is to be able to easily add new levels, new characters, new enemies, new features that any character can have, and different interactions between characters.
 At a high level, our project is broken down in a model (back-end), control, and view (front-end).